ddesmond/deadline-container/README.md

-### Deadline 10 Docker Containers - Unofficial - Not for production use - For testing purposes only / Beware of the Gremlins
+# Deadline 10 Docker Containers - Unofficial - Developer setup

 ![deadline_container.png](deadline_container.png)
+### Not for production use - For testing purposes only / Beware of the Gremlins

 ### Description
 This repo contains all necessary files to build and run Deadline 10 docker containers with different services.